2024–present Serbian anti-corruption protests: Early post-disaster dissent

 Early protests primarily took the form of quiet vigils for victims of the collapse.
-However, these protests began to morph into larger and angrier demonstrations, with demonstrators accusing police and local authorities of negligence and corruption.
-Protesters began demanding a transparent investigation into the collapse, and the release of documents related to the incident.
-The Associated Press suggested that the collapse has also served as a flash point for expressions of dissatisfaction with the Serbian government as a whole.
+These protests became larger and more visible demonstrations over time, with protesters accusing police and local authorities of negligence and corruption.
+Protesters began demanding a transparent investigation into the collapse and the release of documents related to the incident.
+The Associated Press suggested that the collapse also served as a flashpoint for expressions of dissatisfaction with the Serbian government as a whole.

-The President Aleksandar Vučić, Minister of Construction Goran Vesić and the pro-government news outlets initially claimed the canopy was never reconstructed, even though news articles and videos about the reconstruction were still available online, showing Vesić officially opening the reconstructed Novi Sad Railway Station.
-Faced with accusations and public outrage, Vesić announced his resignation, but stated that "he does not feel responsible".
+President Aleksandar Vučić, Minister of Construction Goran Vesić and pro-government news outlets initially claimed the canopy was never reconstructed, despite videos and images posted online that showed Vesić opening the reconstructed Novi Sad Railway Station.
+Faced with accusations and public outrage, Vesić announced his resignation, but stated that he "does not feel responsible".

-Some initial demonstrations escalated into acts of vandalism, with the Novi Sad City Hall being a primary target.
+Some initial demonstrations escalated to vandalism, with the Novi Sad City Hall being a primary target.
 Red paint was thrown on the city hall entrance and attempts were made to breach the building.
 Law enforcement responded with tear gas and arrests, further inflaming tensions.
 Protesters suggested that these and other violent demonstrations were the result of government plants seeking to derail the protests.

 Initial political fallout and arrests

-On 20 November, current Minister of Trade and former Minister of Construction Tomislav Momirović resigned from the ministerial function.
+On 20 November, the Minister of Trade Tomislav Momirović resigned from his position due to the protests.
 In his resignation letter, he pledged his "eternal loyalty to president Vučić".

-On 21 November, Vladimir Đukanović, a high-ranking member of the ruling Serbian Progressive Party (SNS), commented on the protests on his Twitter account: "We must fight against anarcho-terrorists, fake commie intellectuals, the pseudo-elite that is ravaging Serbia with anti-Serbian attitudes.
+On 21 November, Vladimir Đukanović, a high-ranking member of the ruling Serbian Progressive Party (SNS), commented negatively on the protests on his Twitter account, stating that "[w]e must fight against anarcho-terrorists, fake commie intellectuals, [and] the pseudo-elite that is ravaging Serbia with anti-Serbian attitudes.
 It is time to stop this social scum.
 In every place and at every step.
 First of all, in every discussion, and God forbid, if necessary, with force.
 This scum will no longer be able to terrorize this country.
 Long live Serbia and just fight bravely".
-On the same day, former Minister Vesić was arrested along with 11 unspecified persons, but was let go after six days, and kept his party rank within the SNS.
+On the same day, former Minister Vesić was arrested along with 11 unspecified persons.
+He was released after six days and kept his party rank within the SNS.